29th Dec 2025

 How to Get Rid of Hooded Eyes with a surgical procedure

 A blepharoplasty for hooded eyelids, also known as blepharoplasty surgery or eyelid reduction surgery, is often the best and most effective option.
 During an upper blepharoplasty, your surgeon will make an incision in your eyelid skin and remove the excess loose skin.
+By removing this excess skin and restoring the eye's natural contour, blepharoplasty can help achieve a more youthful and alert appearance.
 This surgical blepharoplasty is an excellent hooded eye treatment, providing significant improvement in the appearance of hooded eyes.

 Upper lid blepharoplasty or upper eyelid surgery is carried out under local anaesthesia as a day case procedure.
 A local anaesthetic will numb the area, and you may receive sedation to help you relax.
 The actual treatment takes about 1-2 hours, and you’ll be able to go home the same day.